-Another consideration is how do you plan to execute the addition.
-Are you planning to start from scratch by destroying the roof and build the second story?
+Another consideration is how you plan to execute the addition.
+Are you planning to start from scratch by destroying the roof and building the second story?
 Are you planning to save the roof by lifting it off in its entirety and placing it on top of the newly-built second floor?
-Or are you thinking about modular second story addition?
+Or are you thinking about a modular second story addition?

-Mind you, you will be needing to rent equipment to make sure you can lift it off without any damages.
+You will need to rent equipment to make sure you can lift it off without any damage.
 But the rental fee would be way cheaper than having to spend on a brand new roof.
-Renting a crane would cost around $300 per hour if you’re in ND, but you need to rent it out for at least 4 hours.
+Renting a crane would cost around $300 per hour if you’re in North Dakota, but you need to rent it out for at least 4 hours.
 That would cost a total of around $1,200 at the very least.

 First is securing a construction or building permit.
 If you hire a contractor, this will be included in the service contract.
-Otherwise, you will need to get it yourself, unless you live in areas where building permits are not required such us in unincorporated places of Delta County in Colorado.
+Otherwise, you will need to get it yourself, unless you live in areas where building permits are not required, such as in unincorporated places of Delta County in Colorado.

-After all the additions, your property could be re-assessed by the government and could result in a property tax increase.
-In most cases, some areas will only re-assess the value of your second story addition and not on the entire property.
+After all the additions, your property could be re-assessed by the government, which could result in a property tax increase.
+In most cases, some areas will only re-assess the value of your second story addition and not the entire property.

 All other utilities in the house should work for the homeowner.
 As per an engineer’s calculation, the water heater, and other electrical items like the panel should be able to work depending on the house’s square footage.

-Some of the other addition cost will have to be the replacement of your HVAC system and other systems that is energy efficient.
-It is very important that as a homeowner you will have to revisit these parts of your home systems to ensure that even when you build a second-floor area, everything you need regarding your utilities should be working fine.
+Some of the other added costs will have to be the replacement of your HVAC system and other energy-efficient systems.
+It is very important that as a homeowner you revisit these parts of your home’s systems to ensure that even when you build a second-floor area, everything you need regarding your utilities should be working fine.

 Your insurance premium should also increase with the addition of the second floor.
 This is also worth considering, unless, you have it all sorted out from the beginning.